 Henry was elected a member of the Watauga Association in 1775.

-He erected the Massengill House of Worship in 1777.
+He built the Massengill House of Worship in 1777.

 Henry was chairman of the Committee of Safety in 1778.